- What is an ISA allowance?

 Your ISA allowance is reset at the beginning of each tax year.
 The allowance, or any portion of it that isn’t used, can’t be carried over into the next tax year.

-That’s why it’s always a good idea to make the most of your allowance each year to avoid losing it.
+That’s why making the most of your allowance each year is always a good idea to avoid losing it.